A virtual asthma care model to reduce unscheduled hospital presentations

 “This funding of research into rural and remote communities is vital to improve equitable access to healthcare for all children with asthma.” – Dr Ryan Mackle

-Why was funding the research important?
+Why was funding this research important?

 In New South Wales there are more than 10,000 presentations to emergency departments for children with asthma every year.
 Each presentation can create significant stress for the child and families.
 Many presentations can also be prevented through the right education and care of children and families.